pivotal/docs-platform-automation/docs/index.md

 showing one possible configuration of these tasks.

-To learn more about Ops Manager, see [Understanding the Ops Manager Interface][understanding-opsman].
+To learn more about Ops Manager, see [Understanding the Ops Manager Interface][pivotalcf-understanding-opsman].

 ## What is Platform Automation for PCF
 Platform Automation for PCF commands enable PCF operators